 “When you see so much, especially at very young age, it broadens your view, it points you to fact of how temporary we are, and how well you have to use your time,” said Kamal Sarabandi, the Rufus S. Teesdale Professor of Engineering.

-A fellow of the American Association for the Advancement of Science, who has been repeatedly recognized for his excellence in teaching and service at the University of Michigan, Sarabandi has built a career on seeing through obstacles and monitoring the earth from space.
+A fellow of the American Association for the Advancement of Science and the National Academy of Inventors, who has been repeatedly recognized for his excellence in teaching and service at the University of Michigan, Sarabandi has built a career on seeing through obstacles and monitoring the earth from space.
 But his long view goes beyond the technical, calibrating his work to have an impact on his field and on society.